effron/CssDemo/README.md

 CssDemo
 =======

-I took some popular websites and attempted to clone its look using HTML and CSS
+I took some popular websites and attempted to clone their looks using HTML and CSSs